rh-mobb/documentation/content/docs/misc/egress-ip/_index.md

 demo-egress-pod   10.10.100.254
 ```

-The Egress IP rule that you created in [a previous step](#create-the-egress-ip-rule)
+To complete the egress IP assignment, we need to assign a specific label to the nodes.
+The egress IP rule that you created in [a previous step](#create-the-egress-ip-rule)
 only applies to nodes with the `k8s.ovn.org/egress-assignable` label.
-We want to
+We want
-ensure that only our worker nodes receive this label.
+to ensure that label exists on only a specific machinepool as set via
+an environment variable in the [set environment variables](#set-environment-variables)
+step.

 #### Non-ROSA Clusters

-ROSA has an admission webhook which prevents assigning labels via the `oc`
+ROSA has an admission webhook which prevents assigning node labels via the `oc`
 command.
 On a non-ROSA cluster, you can assign labels with the following:

 ```bash